Motorcycle Injury Lawyer

 - While strictly not an injury, a wrongful death is a claim against negligent or at-fault motorists by the next of kin of a dead biker or passenger.
 Each state has its own wrongful death laws and statute of limitations.

-- Some states allow for two claims to be made: one to recover the value of life of the deceased, and another for funeral expenses and pain and suffering of loved ones.
+- Some states allow for two claims to be made: one to recover the value of the life of the deceased, and another for funeral expenses and pain and suffering of loved ones.

 - The statute of limitations may be increased when there are aggravating factors, such as intoxicated driving.

 Motorcycle injuries resulting from an accident are highly complicated affairs.
 In addition to dealing with the authorities and insurance providers, the injured party must show proof of fault or negligence by the other driver to claim compensation and damages.
 When an accident occurs that results in injury, it’s highly advisable to get a motorcycle accident lawyer.
-They can take care of investigation, guide you through the legal proceedings, and negotiate on your behalf from a position of strength, so you can focus on recovery.
+They can take care of the investigation, guide you through the legal proceedings, and negotiate on your behalf from a position of strength, so you can focus on recovery.

 Have you been involved in a motorcycle accident?